EanNewton/Awesome-Reading-List/README.md

 `- Article Link - A brief description. (time to read, publication date).`

-The time to read is based on the median between a reading speed of 183 words per minute (wpm) and 234 wpm.
+The time to read is based on the median between a reading speed of 183 words per minute (wpm) and 234 wpm from [The Read Time](https://thereadtime.com/).

 ### Databases